Career Outlook for Data Scientists

 Data scientists work with computers to interpret and extract meaning from reams of complex information.
 A data scientist is, in many ways, a data miner — someone capable of finding answers in a sea of information.
 And those answers are often found by writing computer algorithms that can find meaning or insights in all that information.
 But first, the data scientist often needs to “clean” the data, which is sorting through information coming from different sources (other databases, surveys, test scores, almost anything that can be counted) and often in different formats.
 Merging these sources of information cohesively is essential.

 It is then the data scientist’s job to organize the data and make it useful.
 That often requires number-crunching skills as well as the ability to use software tools.
 A data scientist needs to understand how to use statistical programming languages such as Python and have the ability to translate requests for data into workable computer queries.
 A typical day in the life of a data scientist starts with examining a database and working with other departments to determine what they want to learn from the information.
 The data scientist probes for answers and helps analyze the information for valuable insights.

 Demand for data scientists — also known as computer research scientists — is strong, according to the Bureau of Labor Statistics.
-The number of data scientist jobs is expected to grow 19 percent over the next two decades — almost three times as fast as the average growth rate for all jobs.
+The number of data scientist jobs is expected to grow 22 percent over the next decade — much faster than the average growth rate for all jobs.